 What we like: One of the warmest vests on this list.

-What we don’t: On the heavy side and not versatile as a midlayer.
+What we don’t: On the heavy side, expensive, and not versatile as a midlayer.

 The Retro Nuptse falls short in one key area: versatility.
-It's one of the warmest and most substantial vests on the list and built to withstand cold temperatures, but is overkill for mild conditions and is a bit too bulky for midlayer use.
-Alternatively, the Down Sweater above can fit reasonably well under a hardshell or ski jacket, and provides enough warmth for most conditions.
-On the other hand, the Nuptse excels at standalone use, with a robust 40-denier shell and a stowable hood that ensures warmth and weather protection for your noggin.
+It's one of the warmest and most substantial vests on the list and built to withstand cold temperatures, but that makes it overkill for mild conditions and a bit too bulky for midlayer use.
+Alternatively, the Down Sweater above can fit reasonably well under a hardshell or ski jacket and provides enough warmth for most conditions.
+That said, the Nuptse excels at standalone use, with a robust 40-denier shell and a stowable hood that ensures warmth and weather protection for your noggin.
 We don't recommend the TNF for serious backcountry endeavors, but as a core insulator for frigid days in the frontcountry, it doesn't get much better.

 See the Men's TNF Retro Nuptse See the Women's TNF Retro Nuptse